 Highlights from key jurisdictions:

-East & North Asia
+Digital Assets in East & North Asia

 In Mainland China, although the government has publicly embraced blockchain technology, they have outright banned all crypto activity, including Bitcoin mining due to environmental concerns.
 Capital controls are a key factor in this decision, as is the highly speculative nature of crypto markets.
 Most of the activities now are centered around the Blockchain Services Network (BSN), as a backbone for most blockchain based applications including NFTs.
 While crypto is banned, large scale experimentation on retail and wholesale CBDC continues to accelerate both domestically via the eCNY, and internationally through the aCNH.